Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Verification of Assumptions in Examples

 On the other hand, the matrix $\bar\bQ_q$

 depends on the unknown conditional density $f_{Y|X}$, and a plug-in estimator is not immediately available.
 However, many estimation strategies have been proposed in the literature \citep{Koenker_2005_book}.
-We do not recommend a particular choice, but rather note that any estimator satisfying the mild convergence rate requirement in Condition (iii) of Theorem \ref{thm: strong approximation} can be used.
-Alternatively, a weighted bootstrap strategy could be used to construct an approximation process $\widehat{Z}(\bx,q)$, which avoids estimation of the covariance function.
-See the discussion at the end of Section \ref{sec: Implementation and Feasible Uniform Inference} for more details.
+We do not recommend a particular choice, but rather any estimator satisfying the mild convergence rate requirement in Condition (iii) of Theorem \ref{thm: strong approximation} may be used.